Penan people: Resistance to deforestation in Sarawak

 However, confrontation with state authorities has not been the only source of conflict for the Penan or the Dayaks.
 In the late 1990s, in neighbouring Kalimantan, the Indonesian government set aside millions of acres of forest for conversion into commercial rubber and palm oil plantations.
 Much of these areas have been traditionally occupied by indigenous groups.
 Crucially, to provide labour for such developments, the Indonesian government subsidised the relocation of unemployed labourers from other parts of Indonesia (particularly Java and Madura) to Kalimantan.
 As part of their contracted obligations, these settlers have participated in the clearing of forests.
 This has resulted in (increasingly) frequent and violent conflicts between the settlers and the Dayak population.
 Hundreds of people have been killed in these encounters and thousands more have been forced to live in refugee camps.
 Because the two warring factions have different racial and religious backgrounds, the international media has often reported this conflict as ethnic animosity.
 Rather, it is the pursuit of resource wealth by powerful governments and businesses, despite strong resistance by local residents, which has caused the fighting.

 In the mid-1980s, when the plight of the Penan had been exposed on the world stage, the Sarawak State Government began making many promises to the Penan in an attempt to quell international protests and embarrassment.
 Global support for the Penan had included boycotts and blockades of ships carrying rainforest timber in countries such as Australia.
 Among these were the promise of infrastructure facilities (for those who had been forced to resettle in government encampments due to deforestation) and the Magoh Biosphere Reserve.
 Magoh Biosphere Reserve is an environmental ‘no intrusion’ zone introduced by Chief Minister Abdul Taib Mahmud in 1990.
 However, in reality, this reserve has only ‘proposed boundaries’ within which logging companies continue to fell the forest.

 The Penan explicitly outlined their wants and requirements to the Sarawak State Government of Abdul Taib Mahmud in the 2002 Long Sayan Declaration.
 The confrontation between the Penan and Sarawak State Government has continued to the present day.
 The blockade set up by the Penan community of Long Benali was forcefully dismantled on 4 April 2007 by the Sarawak Forestry Corporation (SFC), with support from a special police force unit and overlooked by Samling Corporation employees.
-Samling Corporation had been granted a logging concession by the Malaysian Timber Certificate Council (MTCC) that included land traditionally inhabited by the Penan of Long Benali and despite their continued petitions against the concession.

 As of 2021 the Penan continue to fight development aggression in their ancestral domain.